Daniel Silvestri

 Daniel Silvestri (born November 12, 2002) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 17 for Tom Usry Racing, and the No. 15 for Logan Clark Racing.
+He last competed in the zMAX CARS Tour, driving the No. 17 for Tom Usry Racing, and the No. 15 for Logan Clark Racing.

 On June 19, 2021, Silvestri scored his only career CARS Tour win at Dominion Raceway.

 Silvestri is a former student at Virginia Tech Pamplin College of Business.

 Silvestri has also competed in the Virginia Late Model Triple Crown Series, the Apex Racing Lab Bull Bash Winter Series, the INEX Winter Heat Series, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)